 More than half a million men undergo a vasectomy each year, making it the most commonly performed male birth control procedure.
-Leading New York City urologist Lauren B. Schulz, DO specializes in no-scalpel vasectomy procedures at Total Urology Care of New York.
-She’s performed several successful procedures, so you can feel confident that your vasectomy will be safe and effective.
+Leading New York City urologist specializes in no-scalpel vasectomy procedures at Total Urology Care of New York.
+The provider performed several successful procedures, so you can feel confident that your vasectomy will be safe and effective.
 Call or use the online booking tool to schedule your appointment.

 You have two narrow tubes in your testicles, one on each side, called the vas deferens.
 These tubes are responsible for sending sperm from your testicles to your seminal fluid during ejaculation.
 The purpose of a vasectomy is to disrupt that flow of sperm by severing the vas deferens.